|Tim Roufs||extended search|

 You can tell right there from that story that bears understand languages, for that cub they raised understood their lecture in the meeting.
 It left and didn't come back.
 That proves that they understand Indian, and I believe any language, even though they can't talk.

 We respect the bears and don't bother them, and they generally don't bother us.
-Sometime's they're mean and get destructive, but there's a certain cause for that.
-That's when they're mating, and when that happens the live people better get out of their path!
+Sometimes they're mean and get destructive, but there's a certain cause for that.
+That's when they're mating, and when that happens, the live people better get out of their path!
 They're mating, and they're mad in that prime of life!
 If the bear is in a time of heat, she'd kill you.
 That's what we were scared of.
 So that's when you have to get out of the way.
 That's strawberry time, about strawberry time.

 We had a bear mating by the Mississippi Rapids one time, at the foot of the Mississippi Rapids.
-That's out of Ball Club, west of Ball Club where in John Smith's time(5) the scout mistook the rapids for the Siouxs.(6) How they squirm!
+That's out of Ball Club, west of Ball Club where in John Smith's time(6) the scout mistook the rapids for the Siouxs.(7) How they squirm!
 During mating season they fight amongst themselves.
 Everyone's in on it, males or no males.
 They make a lot of noise all night, but when daylight comes they move and you never hear the noise.

 "Right on that point over there, in the hazelnuts and thick brush, that's where the old gents, the old bears, are.
-They're mating!
+They're mating!"

-They're fighting!
+"They're fighting!
 The she-ones and the he-ones are fighting.
 They're biting one another, tearing up brush and everything.
 They're mating.
 We better not go there.
 They'll kill us if we try to camp there!
 It's a good thing we didn't come ahead of time to camp there, because they already picked out a place there.
-The leader pick out a place, and where the leader goes that's where they are.
+The leader picks out a place, and where the leader goes that's where they are.
 They'd-a got in there and raised heck with us."

 That's when I got scared.
 I was scared.
 "I don't want to go there," I told my mother.